Mail: [email protected] Phone: +1(424)231-4091

 # Creating Relations

-If your module has a relationship with an external module, you can yet define that relation while generating your Crud component.
+If your module has a relationship with an external module, you can define that relationship while generating your Crud component.
 The relations require you to provide (in this order separated with coma) :

 • foreign_table:

-in our example, our table can have a relationship with the user's table, so the "nexopos_users" is the foreign table.
+in our example, our table can be related to the user's table, so the "nexopos_users" is the foreign table.

 • foreign_key: